JTechGaming/JPackCompiler/README.md

 - Multiplication and division between two variables works, but there is no native floating point arithmetic.
 Float and double values use fixed-point integer arithmetic with potential precision loss on repeated multiplication.
 - Recursive functions work but share parameter scoreboard entries, so a function calling itself will overwrite its own parameters before the recursive call completes.
-- Classes and structs are parsed and represented in the AST but are not yet implemented in codegen.
+- Structs are parsed and represented in the AST but are not yet implemented in codegen.
 Enums are similarly parsed but not yet compiled.
 - Target selectors containing conditions such as `@a[tag=something]` may cause issues in some contexts due to how curly braces are handled in the macro system.
 Use `@store_result_intrinsic` for execute-chain selectors.
 - `Server::schedule` only works correctly with zero-argument functions or wrapper functions.
 Arguments passed to the inner function call are discarded at compile time.
 - Array writes via index assignment are supported but the `__array_set` macro helper requires the array name to be passed explicitly, which is not yet fully automated.
-- The portal dimension transition uses a fixed 20-tick delay for chunk loading which may be insufficient on very slow machines or servers.
+- (Issue of the dungeon example, but exposes some current lang limitations) The portal dimension transition uses a fixed 20-tick delay for chunk loading which may be insufficient on very slow machines or servers.